Chapter 12

 "What are you doing?" he asks, his voice deceptively calm.

-Rudolph stabs a finger at his victim.
+Rudolph stabs a finger toward his victim.
 "He stole food when he was on kitchen duty.
 His roommate caught him stuffing cans into his drawer last night."

 "Where's the roommate?"

 He clutches another guy by the back of the shirt and drags him forward.
-It's Weasel, the kid who tested the bread yesterday.
+It's Weasel, the boy who tried the bread the other day.
 He swipes a tongue over his thin lips.
 "It's true.
 I saw it.
 I was trying to do the right thing by reporting it."

 More like he was trying to suck up.
 Marcus's glare makes it clear his endeavor has failed.
 "And you didn't bother to bring this to my attention?"
 Marcus asks Rudolph.

 Rudolph looks at the rest of their gang.
 No one sticks up for him.
-He realizes he stands no chance because he mumbles, "Thought I could handle it myself."
+"Thought I could handle it myself," he mumbles.

 Rudolph's nose flares and his jaw moves hard and fast.
 But his eyes stay fixed on the floor.
-With a stiff nod, he wheels around and stomps back the way he came.
+With a stiff nod, he wheels around and storms back the way he came.

 "And you, Weasel-face."
 Marcus shoves him.
 "You're a spineless little shit who snitches on people to make himself look good.
 You think I'm going to reward you for that?"

 Another shove.
 Weasel's eyes dart around.
-They flood with relief when Marcus gives him a disgusted look and says, "Get out of here."
+They flood with relief when Marcus gives him a disgusted look and says, "Go."

 He scuttles away.
 I watch Marcus as he returns to his corner of the cafeteria, surprised at the way he handled the situation.
 I expected him to take Rudolph's side.
 I thought he'd bash heads together and create a bigger mess, but he was reasonable for once.